 Exhibit 1: The Ever-Changing UK GDP Data

 The main reason we hesitated to read much into monthly GDP is the reason underpinning the revision and May’s rebound: volatility in the Human Health & Social Work Activities component.
-Initially, the Office for National Statistics (ONS) estimated this fell -5.6% m/m in April due to the end of the National Health Service’s (NHS’s) COVID test-and-trace programme and vaccination drive.[iv]
-That got revised up to 5.0% in the updated figures, which doesn’t shock us: As the ONS noted at the pandemic’s outset, COVID created some statistical and logistical challenges that led to big revisions, due in part to the way NHS activity is tabulated.[v]
-That category also was partly responsible for May’s rebound, growing 2.1% as normal GP appointments returned.[vi]
+Initially, the Office for National Statistics (ONS) estimated this fell -5.6% m/m in April due to the end of the National Health Service’s (NHS’s) COVID test-and-trace program and vaccination drive.[i]
+That got revised up to 5.0% in the updated figures, which isn’t a shock: As the ONS noted at the pandemic’s outset, COVID created some statistical and logistical challenges that led to big revisions, due in part to the way NHS activity is tabulated.[ii]
+That category also was partly responsible for May’s rebound, growing 2.1% as normal doctors’ appointments returned.[iii]

 We hesitate to call this category economic activity in the traditional sense of the term.
-Since the NHS is free at the point of service, there is no market price for activity, which the ONS has stated makes calculating its economic contribution difficult.
+The NHS is a government-run, taxpayer-funded system, with no money changing hands at the point of service and no market price for activity.
+We say this not to pass judgment for or against, but to point out that when the ONS tallies quarterly GDP, it uses different methodology than monthly.
 The monthly measure is an output measure—the quantity produced or served.
 But quarterly GDP is an expenditure measure.
-Since there are no market expenditures in the vast majority of the UK’s healthcare sector, the ONS estimates a market value based on cost per unit.
-In our view, that renders this imaginary economic activity from a pure maths standpoint, and even the ONS warns the set is “challenging” even in normal times, with COVID only adding complexity.[vii]
+Since there are no market expenditures in the vast majority of the UK’s healthcare sector, the ONS imputes a market value based on cost per unit.
+It is imaginary economic activity, and a set the ONS warns is “challenging” even in normal times, with COVID only adding complexity.[iv]

-In our view, one month doesn’t make a trend, so it is impossible to know which explanation holds—we will need more data to discern that.
-We are merely pointing out the many possible interpretations to underscore why we think making snap judgments on headline data is an error.
-We think they are too volatile, too subject to revision and too open to interpretation to yield much insight.
+One month doesn’t make a trend, so it is impossible to know which explanation holds—we will need more data to discern that.
+We are merely pointing out the many possible interpretations to underscore why making snap judgments on headline data is an error.
+They are too bouncy, too subject to revision and too open to interpretation to yield much insight.
 They are also backward-looking.
-Here we are, in mid-July, analysing data reflecting a month that ended six weeks ago.
-Meanwhile, we think stocks are busy looking 3 – 30 months ahead of now.
-In our experience, about all the data can do is hint at whether investors have been too pessimistic.
+Here we are, in mid-July, parsing data reflecting a month that ended six weeks ago.
+Meanwhile, stocks are busy looking 3 – 30 months ahead of now.
+About all the data can do is hint at whether investors have been too pessimistic.

-There is every chance they have been and that UK stocks have ample positive surprise power ready to boost them.
-It is also possible a recession is underway, in which case, given the constant drumbeat of recession chatter, stocks probably already reflect a chunk of the weakness—given our research shows stocks deal efficiently with widely expected events.
-But crucially, we see nothing here indicating a deep, painful contraction is underway—the sort that would likely take a huge bite out of investment and corporate earnings.
-Rather, we see pockets of good and bad.
-That may not mean robust economic growth lies ahead, but it likely also means negative surprise power should be limited from here.
+There is every chance they have been and that UK stocks have ample positive surprise power in store.
+It is also possible a recession is underway, in which case, given the constant drumbeat of recession chatter, stocks probably already reflect a chunk of the weakness.
+But crucially, nothing here indicates a deep, painful contraction is underway—the sort that would likely take a huge bite out of investment and corporate earnings.
+Rather, there are pockets of good and bad.
+That may not mean robust economic growth lies ahead, but it also means negative surprise power should be limited from here.